accessing your super

 accessing super at preservation age

-Transition to retirement accounts allow limited access to your super before full retirement and can help you maintain your income, whilst reducing your hours at work.
+Still working?
+A HESTA Transition to Retirement (TTR) account allows limited access to your super before full retirement and can help you maintain your income, whilst reducing your hours at work.

 To be eligible, you must have met your preservation age.

 Your preservation age is the age at which you can generally start accessing your super.
-This is now 60 years of age or for anyone who meets a condition of release.
+This is now 60 years of age unless you meet another condition of release.

-If you would like to discuss opening a HESTA Transition to Retirement (TTR) account with us, you can make an appointment with someone in our team at time that suits you.
+If you'd like to discuss opening a TTR account with us, you can make an appointment with someone in our team at time that suits you.

 financial hardship